Survival for melanoma skin cancer

 Stage 4

-- around 90 out of every 100 people (around 90%) will survive their melanoma for 5 years or more after diagnosis
+- around 95 out of every 100 (around 95%) survive their cancer for 5 years or more

 These statistics are for net survival.
 Net survival estimates the number of people who survive their cancer rather than calculating the number of people diagnosed with cancer who are still alive.
 In other words, it is the survival of cancer patients after taking into account that some people would have died from other causes if they had not had cancer.